Your Essential Guide to Building a Recognition Program

 2) Give everyone a chance to recognise

 Ensure everyone has opportunity to give and receive recognition equally, no matter what level, function, area, or location they are in.
 Don’t forget remote employees, whose work may be less visible to those in the office.
 Build one central, global program that all employees can use to give and receive recognition.
 Ensure employees have a consistent experience, no matter where they are.
-Have both mobile and offline tools available, as not all employees have access to a computer or the internet or the opportunity to cheque their phone at work.
+Have both mobile and offline tools available, as not all employees have access to a computer or the internet or the opportunity to check their phone at work.
 Provide tools for people to recognise on the go, 24/7.

 3) Incorporate both manager and peer-to-peer recognition